 Therefore, Thai boxers are well-known for extreme bodily fitness during training, among the world’s greatest fighters.

-Sambo is a Russian grappling sport that incorporates various techniques from Judo, jujutsu, and different wrestling and self-defense styles.
+Sambo is a Russian grappling sport incorporating various techniques from Judo, jujutsu, and different wrestling and self-defense styles.
 It exists in two variations: Combat Sambo and Sports Sambo.

 The Russian military mainly utilizes the sports Sambo.
-It allows you to hit your opponent with intensive martial arts tactics (groin blows, headbutts, chokeholds).
-However, the Combat Sambo is more centered on catch-wrestling than the more aggressive variety.
+It lets you hit your opponent with intensive martial arts tactics (groin blows, headbutts, chokeholds).
+However, the Combat Sambo is more centered on catch-wrestling than the aggressive variety.

 Brazilian jiu-jitsu is a unique martial art with many practitioners and fans worldwide.
 This is because there are many competitions and tournaments involving BJJ martial arts.

 Brazilian Jiu-Jitsu is usually the most technically challenging martial art to learn and master.
 However, regarding training intensity, several martial arts include rigorous workouts such as BJJ, Muay Thai, Boxing, Wrestling, etc.